BlurryKnight/scratch-modules/README.md

 blurryknight-switch.sprite3 - Small code to switch a variable from 0 to 1 and from 1 to 0 with the press of a button.
 More of a test file then something to actually be used

+notkaif-switch.sprite3 - A better switch then mine, made by notkaif

 blurryknight-better-talk.sprite3 - Use this to make your characters talk like in RPGs, while still haing the looks of the scratch talk